Not All Birds Look The Same: Identity-Preserving Generation For Birds: Related Work

 \subsection{Multi-view Bird Datasets}

 Although many existing datasets have multi-view information for individual birds, these datasets often have lower image quality and species diversity when compared to standard image classification datasets like CUB200~\cite{WahCUB_200_2011} and NABirds~\cite{van2015building}.
 The difficulty of collecting true multi-view data of a single subject limits these environments to cages or aviaries with usually a single species \cite{badger20203d, naik20233d, moradi2025context}.
 In contrast, single-view video datasets have significantly higher species and environment diversity \cite{ssw602022eccv, rodriguez2025visual, ge2016temporal, 7552915, sun2024fbdsv2024, Sun_2022_ACCV, hagerlind2024temporally}, but are typically lower quality than their image counterparts due to motion blur and difficulty in data collection (see Figure~\ref{fig:ssw_inat}).
 Meanwhile, existing 3D animal datasets focus on 4-legged mammals \cite{xu2023animal3d, Zuffi:CVPR:2017}, whose deformations have a less wide range of locomotive needs compared to birds (e.g., perching, swimming, and flying), or are synthetically generated \cite{li20214dcomplete, objaverseXL}.
-While OpenCows2020~\cite{andrew2021visual} and PetFace~\cite{shinoda2024petface} both provide multi-image views of the same subject, these domains are restricted to aerial and facial views, respectively, for individuals in some form of captivity rather than in the wild.
+While WildlifeReID~\cite{adam2025wildlifereid} and PetFace~\cite{shinoda2024petface} both provide multi-image views of the same subject, these datasets are limited in terms of image resolution, pose and lighting variation, and species diversity, especially for image generation.
 Separately from formal datasets, citizen scientists on iNaturalist~\cite{iNaturalist} and eBird~\cite{sullivan2009ebird} provide multi-image collections of the same individual but these can vary in quality (Figure~\ref{fig:ssw_inat}).
 Broadly speaking, no dataset with same-subject bird images exists at the scale and quality required for generative training.
 However, just as previous works on fine-grained domains have overcome these hurdles by using coarse data~\cite{saha2024improved, saha2025generate}, we find training using matching species, age, and sex pairs improves performance on true same-identity pairs.
+Additional datasets are discussed in Appendix~\ref{sec:supp_additional_datasets}.